Stat-Y/Multivariate-response-regression-with-low-rank-and-generalizd-sparsity/README.md

 ## Data

 One can analyze Cancer Cell Line Encyclopedia (CCLE) data by the proposed model.
-CCLE data is Cancel changes
+CCLE data is made up of 482 cancer cell lines and for each line, there are drug resistance responses for 24 drugs and 18988 gene information.
+More detailed description for the CCLE data is in the main paper.
 The source for the CCLE data can be found in https://depmap.org/portal/.

+In the following data analysis example, we use screened version of CCLE data.

+1. Example_Data_Z_eq_I.Rdata : screened CCLE data for proposed model with Z=I case.
+2. Example_Data_Z_neq_I.Rdata : screened CCLE data for proposed model with Z!=I case.

 ## Functions

 ## Data Analysis Examples